kvasdopil/ui-gen/README.md

   - Adds modification prompts to history immediately (before API response) for better UX
   - Replaces incomplete points with completed ones when generation finishes
   - Removes incomplete points if generation fails
-  - Uses ref to prevent duplicate API calls
+  - Uses ref with screen ID + timestamp key to prevent duplicate API calls
+  - Reuses existing incomplete conversation points when auto-generation triggers to prevent duplicates
+  - Preserves original timestamps when completing conversation points
   - Shows PromptPanel only when screen is selected
   - Handles screen click events for selection
   - Displays "No content" message when screen has no HTML